Michael-wigontherun/ESLifyEverything/README.md

 Source Code on GitHub: https://github.com/Michael-wigontherun/ESLifyEverything

 ## Credits
-MaskedRPGFan for allowing me to copy some of his code inside ESPFE Follower - Eslify facegen and voices﻿ specifically the CreateFaceMesh procedure
+MaskedRPGFan for allowing me to copy some of his code inside ESPFE Follower - Eslify facegen and voices specifically the CreateFaceMesh procedure

 ElminsterAU and the xEdit team for SSEEdit

 ## Tools used

 Visual Studio 2022

 Visual Studio Code

 NotePad++